 Applying Ceramic Coating For Your Wheels

-Fortunately, caring for those gorgeous alloys is straightforward and can be part of the detailing regime of the whole motor.
-Prior to the ultimate step of adding a ceramic coat (see below) to the wheels for total, long-lasting protection, this is how to go about it:
+Fortunately, caring for those gorgeous alloys is pretty straightforward and can be part of your regular maintenance detailing regime of the whole motor.
+Prior to the ultimate step of adding a ceramic coat to the wheels for total, long-lasting protection, you will need to clean and prepare the surface – This is how to go about it:

 - Two buckets

 - Alloy cleaner, ensure the product is acid-free as alloys are sensitive